tihamerasd/cwebdemo/README.md

-It's a web framework implementation in c (at least gnu11 which is the gcc default, because of thread-local variables), The only dependency is linux kernel for core files.
+It's a web framework implementation in c (at least gnu11 which is the gcc default, because of thread-local variables).

-I also implemented a WAF with libyara, so you also need to do sg like "sudo pacman -S yara", or throw that library out.
+Dependencies:
+sqlite3 (or sqlite3-dev on treat like debian systems) wolfssl (see below) linux kernel (over 4.12) (Once I probably port to BSD)

 There's some TODO and FIXME.
 The project is not ready, but almost prepared for the first tries.
 Don't use it in production.